zacfukuda/universal-app-react-router/README.md

 	With the support of [React Router Config](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-config), all routes are managed in `src/routes.js`, and the rendering code was optimized.
 This also enables us to render data components on the server.
 2. **Server-side Rendering with Fetch Data**

-	Rather than the data are not pre-defined as a variable inside Javascript file, the app fetches `books` data which is saved as in JSON file and renders data component on both front and server side.
+	Rather than the data are pre-defined as a variable inside Javascript file, the app fetches `books` data which is saved as in JSON file and renders data component on both front and server side.

 ## Pages
-This app has the following pages.
+The application has the following pages.
-- Top (/)
+- Home [/]
-- Book (/book)
+- Book [/book]
-	- List of Books (/book)
+	- List of Books [/book]
-	2. Book Detail (/book/:slug)
+	2. Book Detail [/book/:slug]
-- Movie (Redirect to Book) (/movie)
+- Movie (Redirect to Book) [/movie]
-- 404 (/foo)
+- 404 [/foo]

 ## Scripts
 This project was initialized with [create-react-app](https://github.com/facebookincubator/create-react-app).
 However, some modifications have been done in order to make it universal.

-- **build**: react-scripts build && node scripts/build2.js

-	Build the production files based on the client-side app.
-The `build2.js` generates an `index.ejs` based on the `index.html` built by the proceeding script.
+- **build**: Build the production files based on the client-side app.
+In addition to the default `react-scripts` task, this generates an `index.ejs` based on the `index.html`.

-- **watch**: webpack --watch

-	Build non-hashed Javascript and CSS files, watching the file changes.
+- **watch**: Build non-hashed Javascript and CSS files, watching the file changes.

-- **server**: nodemon server.js --watch server.js --watch src --exec babel-node Run the production app.
+- **server**: Run the production app.

-- **server-dev**: DEVELOPMENT=true nodemon server.js --watch server.js --watch src --exec babel-node

-	Run the development app.
-Non-hashed file must be built with `watch` before the initial run.
+- **server-dev**: Run the development app serving the `index.ejs` from `view` directory.
+Non-hashed files must be built with `watch` before the initial run.

-- **server-dev:watch**: npm-run-all --parallel server-dev watch

-	Run the development app with generating non-hashed files as watching file changes.
-Usually this script is to be used instead of `watch` and server-dev when you develop the server-side.
+- **server-dev:watch**: Run the development app with generating non-hashed files as watching file changes.
+Usually this script is to be used instead of `watch` and `server-dev` when you develop the server-side application.

 ## Use
 Clone the repo and change the working directory: